 Defines dual-status youth, the challenges they face, and how clearer pathways out of the system must be created so that youth who enter can move on and thrive in their communities.
-The website outlines Federal initiatives focused on dual-status youth, Federal legislation, links to additional information, and more.
+The resource outlines Federal initiatives focused on dual-status youth, Federal legislation, links to additional information, and more.

-Improving Multisystem Collaboration for Crossover Youth (PDF - 100 KB)
+Improving Multisystem Collaboration for Crossover Youth

 Explores outcomes for youth who interact with both the child welfare and juvenile justice systems and provides evidence in support of an improved policy approach that focuses on system collaboration.
 The paper argues that policymakers and practitioners should use research to alter the negative outcomes for these vulnerable youth.